STATe-of-Thoughts: Structured Action Templates for Tree-of-Thoughts: Experiments

 \section{Experiments}

-We evaluate \state in two complementary settings that probe its capacity for diversity, interpretability, and controllability.
-First, we compare \state to existing ITC methods on NoveltyBench \citep{zhang2025noveltybenchevaluatinglanguagemodels} to test whether structured interventions can induce semantic \emph{diversity} without degrading quality (Section~\ref{sec:experiments-noveltybench}).
-Next, in our Argument Quality experiment, we test whether \state's \emph{interpretable} action sequences provide sufficient signal to predict the quality of persuasive arguments.
-We further evaluate whether learned associations can guide \emph{controllable} targeted generation toward promising regions of the action space (Section~\ref{sec:experiments-argument-generation}).
+We evaluate \state in two settings that probe its capacity for diversity, controllability, and interpretability.
+First, we compare \state to existing ITC methods on NoveltyBench \citep{zhang2025noveltybenchevaluatinglanguagemodels} to test whether structured interventions improve semantic \emph{diversity} (Section~\ref{sec:experiments-noveltybench}).
+Next, in Section \ref{sec:experiments-argument-generation}, we use \state for a case study on argument generation.
+In Section \ref{sec:results-argument-generation-controllability} we measure the \emph{controllability} of our interventions by the frequency with which they materialize in generated reasoning steps (claims) and final responses (arguments).
+We then test whether \state's action sequences improve \emph{predictability} of argument quality scores by LLM-judges (Section \ref{sec:results-argument-generation-predictability}), and demonstrate that these scores correlate with human annotations (Section \ref{sec:results-human-validation}).
+Finally, we show that learned associations can guide \textit{discovery} of promising regions of the action space (Section \ref{sec:results-targeted-trajectory}).